-This project will support the development of a new after-school program in Rio de Janeiro, Brazil and the sustainability and growth of 3 current programs in New York, USA; Casablanca, Morocco; and Klamath (Yurok Tribe), California providing 60 high school students living in low-income communities with the opportunity to interact via videoconference and exchange their ideas and talents through the implementation of service projects positively affecting communities in the local and global level.
+This project will support the development, sustainability and growth of 3 afterschool programs in New York, USA and Casablanca, Morocco providing 60 high school students living in low-income communities with the opportunity to interact via videoconference and exchange their ideas and talents through the implementation of service and digital projects positively affecting communities in the local and global level.

 From the low-income neighborhoods of Casablanca to the housing projects of the Bronx, there are numerous boundaries preventing teens from expanding their knowledge, having access to professional opportunities, and succeeding in a global society.
 Despite living in an interconnected world, youth remain excluded because of economical divides, lack of access to technology and discrepancies in public educational systems.
-This project will affect 60 high school students in Morocco, the US and Brazil.
+This project will affect 60 high school students in Morocco and the US.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Global Communication - Students interacting